-Why Austin, Texas Becoming the New American Tech Hub
+Why Austin Is Becoming the New American Tech Hub

 They may want to "Keep Austin Weird" in the southernmost U.S. capital city.
-However, “Keep Austin Growing” may be more appropriate for Austin, Texas these days.
+However, “Keep Austin Growing” may be more appropriate for Austin these days.

 Austin continues its surge as one of the top American tech hubs.
 Many say it now rivals Silicon Valley and may be crawling out of the COVID-19 pandemic in a business sense even better than its California counterpart.
 Austin has regained 96% of spring 2020’s pandemic-related job losses, according to a report last month by the Austin Chamber of Commerce.
 Not that Silicon Valley is doing poorly in this arena, though California as a whole doesn't have great numbers.